 In Seal of Gaia, the "deactivation" of children up to the age of three was allowed.
 If a child was ill or a parent was unable to provide a child with a quality, loving environment, a parent could take their child to a deactivation center.
 Here nurses dressed as clowns administered lethal injection with balloons and cartoons in the background.
 Back in 1999, this seemed a bit far fetched.
 Now, I'm not so sure.

-concerning the legalizing of child euthanasia in Holland.
+The London Times today posted an article concerning the legalizing of child euthanasia in Holland.

 When Frank and Anita’s daughter Chanou was born with an extremely rare, incurable illness in August 2000, they knew that her life would be short and battled against the odds to make it happy.
 They struggled around the clock against their baby’s pain.
 “We tried all sorts of things,” said Anita, a 37-year-old local government worker.
 “She cried all the time.
 Every time I touched her it hurt.”